mamluka/fewbytes/README.md

 ========

 # What is missing
-because this is a sandboxed test
+Because this is a sandboxed test

 * Error handing, I do not check or validated
 * Tests - I love testing and I know testing - this is not production for real - so no ROI